difiore/Intro_to_R_Reader/_book/01_Introduction_to_R.md

 There are a lot of other things you can do with ggplot that we won't go over here - you can find cheatsheets on the package [here](https://www.rstudio.com/resources/cheatsheets/), and read more documentation [here](https://ggplot2.tidyverse.org/).

 Note that you can't make pie charts with ggplot.
-[This is because pie charts suck](http://info.slis.indiana.edu/~katy/S637-S11/cleveland84.pdf).
+[You usually shouldn't be using a pie chart anyway,](http://info.slis.indiana.edu/~katy/S637-S11/cleveland84.pdf) but we'll go over this in unit 7.

 ### Designing Good Graphics
 Graphics, at their essence, exist to communicate data and make arguments.
 In order to do that, a graphic has to be both visually clean and easily understood, while at the same time containing exactly enough information to get a point across - and nothing more.
 Learning how to make graphics like this is a skill unto itself, and one of the primary focuses of this course.
 After all, it doesn't matter how smart you are and how perfect your analysis is if you aren't able to tell anyone about it afterwards!